Locally induced Gaussian processes for large-scale simulation experiments: Inducing point neighborhoods

 \subsection{Illustrations of Greedy Inducing Point Search}

 Greedily optimizing wIMSE to place local inducing points around neighborhood $\X_n(\x^\star)$ results in $\bar{\X}_m(\x^\star)$ with (approximately) minimal predictive variance nearby $\x^\star$, so naturally they concentrate in that locale.
-Figure \ref{fig:wimse_seq} shows the evolution of wIMSE-based acquisition for $\x^\star$ placed at the origin for Herbie's tooth ($N= 40$K, $n=200$).
+To explore inducing point optimization with wIMSE, we use a toy 2d test problem known as Herbie's tooth \citep{herbtooth}.
+This function is attractive due to its low dimensionality but complex nonstationary surface littered with local minima.
+The function is defined by $f(x_1, x_2)= -w(x_1)w(x_2)$ where $w(x)=\text{exp}\left\{-(x-1)^2\right\}+\text{exp}\left\{-0.8(x+1)^2\right\}-0.05\sin\left(8(x+0.1)\right)$ and $x_1,x_2 \in [-2,2]$.
+Figure \ref{fig:wimse_seq} shows the evolution of wIMSE-based acquisition for $\x^\star$ placed at the origin for Herbie's tooth ($N= 40$K, $n=100$).
 Panels (a--c) show existing $\bar{\X}_m(\x^\star)$ in blue overlayed on the wIMSE surface used to select $\bar{\x}_{m+1}$.
 Optimal $\bar{\x}_{m+1}$, i.e., the wIMSE global minimum, are represented by white-filled circles.
-Unlike global likelihood, ALC, and IMSE surfaces explored in Figure \ref{fig:optbakeoff}, the local wIMSE surface doesn't appear to be as affected by locations of the training points $\X_N$, or local neighborhood $\X_n(\x^\star) \subset \X_N$, shown as dots in panel (d).
+Unlike global VFE likelihood, ALC, and IMSE surfaces (explored in Appendix, \ref{app:imse}, Figure \ref{fig:optbakeoff}), the local wIMSE surface does not appear to be as affected by placement of the training points $\X_N$, or local neighborhood $\X_n(\x^\star) \subset \X_N$, shown as dots in panel (d).
 Local minima still exist as more inducing points are introduced.
 Yet the wIMSE surface is much smoother and well-behaved, making optimization easier.
-More details are deferred to Section \ref{sec:examples}.

 The first selection, $\bar{\x}_1(\x^\star)$, often lies very close to $\x^\star$.
 When $\x^\star$ is near the boundary of the input space, where wIMSE would be asymmetric, the first inducing point selection may ``pull away'' somewhat from $\x^\star$ towards to middle of the space.
 But when symmetry is high, as it is at the origin for the illustration in Figure \ref{fig:wimse_seq}, it is hard to distinguish between $\bar{\x}_1$ and $\x^\star$ up to numerical error.
 We find it convenient to simply begin optimizing at iteration two, with $\bar{\x}_1 = \x^\star$.
-The inducing point design in panel (d) suggests that local inducing points $\bar{\X}_m(\x^\star)$ should be space-filling nearby $\x^\star$, which we remark here as foreshadowing of template schemes introduced in Section \ref{sec:template}.